jhejderup/uppdatera-agent/README.md

 All of these serves as a cheap "proxy" for introducing unexpected behaviour (due to code changes)

-Q1: What about try-catch statements? tricky to implement in bytecode
+**Q1**: What about try-catch statements? tricky to implement in bytecode

+### Which methods should we change?

+We can avoid some randomness by actually taking methods with high churn in past hisotry (e.g., hot spots).
+These methods are likely to change later and it is important to check whether Uppdatera and test suites can cover those